Second home vs Investment Property: What's the difference?

 Is buying a second home a good investment?

-Buying a second home can potentially be a good investment as you may gain home equity in your purchase if the home’s value increases over time.
+Buying a second home can potentially be a good investment as you may gain home equity if the home's value increases over time.
 You may also be able to rent out the property when you’re not using it.
 However, rentals are limited to a maximum of 180 days per year.

 Keep in mind that projected rental income cannot be used to help you qualify for a second home loan.
 So you’ll want to confirm you’ll be eligible given your current income and financial situation.

-To qualify: you'll need:
+To qualify you'll need:

 • A good-to-excellent credit score